Six-month Hybrid Format Continuing Education Certificate Course

-Scholarships are available for participants in designated rural areas.
-In addition, reimbursement for transportation and lodging for the two on-site days (February 3- Bangor & June 23 – Waterville) are available for those coming from designated rural zip codes or those traveling more than 350 miles round trip.
+Scholarships are available for participants in designated rural areas (see below to check your zipcode).
+In addition, reimbursement for transportation and lodging for the on-site day on May 17 is available for those coming from designated rural zip codes or those traveling more than 350 miles round trip.

-The blended format 6-month program will guide cohorts of up to 40 participants through 6 full-day trainings and additional self-paced course material.
-Each program begins and ends with a face-to-face session that offers networking, content, and sharing.
-The other four months will offer pre-session didactic self-study programming with instructor input and 6-hour live zoom sessions that offer content and interactive activities.
+The blended format 6-month program will guide a cohort of up to 30 participants through 10 half-day trainings and additional self-paced course material.
+The program ends with a face-to-face session that offers networking, content, and sharing.
+The other four months will offer pre-session didactic self-study programming with instructor input and 4-hour live zoom sessions that offer content and interactive activities.

 Live or Work in a Rural area?